 About the program

-Participation in the Older Persons Program requires that you attend group therapy for one day per week for six consecutive weeks.
+Participation in the Seniors Program requires that you attend group therapy for one day per week for six consecutive weeks.
 The group size is a minimum of five people and a maximum of 10.

 The main objectives of this program include: